geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/spot-instances.rst

 .. note::

   c4.4xlarge or c5.4xlarge? `C5 <https://aws.amazon.com/ec2/instance-types/c5/>`_ is a newer generation, and is ~10% faster than C4.
 Further, the on-demand price of C5 is ~10% cheaper than C4.
 So seems like C5 is clearly more cost-effective.
 But this might not be true for spot prices which depend on the current market.
-In general, both familities are pretty good for HPC workloads.
+In general, both families are pretty good for HPC workloads.

 If you like, try performing a 1-month simulation on this fast machine.
 This would take several hours so you might want to :ref:`keep the program running even after logging off the server <keep-running-label>`.